JosephHewitt/wardriver_rev3/README.md

 This method requires [Python 3.7](https://www.python.org/downloads/) (or newer) and [esptool 4.5](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html) (or newer) to be installed on your computer.
 After installing Python, it is highly recommended to install esptool with `pip install esptool` to ensure you have a modern version.
 You should be able to run `esptool.py` in your Terminal / Command Prompt.

 Once installed, download the `build.zip` file from the release you want to install (see the releases tab on the right and look inside the `Assets` dropdown).
+Only releases after v1.2.0b1 have binaries available to download.

 Unzip the downloaded file into a new folder somewhere easily accessible.
 Open this folder in your Terminal / Command Prompt (eg, run `cd path/to/folder`).